 In 2017, NeighbourWoods North met with staff at Grey Bruce Health Services to discuss the possibility of naturalizing the hospital grounds to improve the physical, mental and spiritual well-being of patients, visitors, staff and community.
 In 2018, planting of The Forest of Hope and Healing was begun.
 Additionally a spruce windbreak was planted across from the Emergency Room entrance and flowering crabapples to line the laneway.

 Last year we continued to care for the Forest: replacing trees that didn't make it, planting more trees, mulching, watering, and mowing.
-We continue to work on the Forest in 2020.
-We also began planting trees in the southwest area of the grounds, across from the helicopter pad.
+We continue to work on the Forest in 2020 although on a smaller scale due to the pandemic.
+We've added a Welcoming Garden at the hospital entrance and begun planting trees in the southwest area of the grounds, across from the helicopter pad.